Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 ### 3.2: Setting It Up
 1. **Read through the steps in [1.2: Setting It Up](#12-setting-it-up).
 Follow those steps.**
     - If you decide to update your instance to the current GitHub state, you will either need to update the `scripts` folder, or the `config` folder.
 Of course, if you are editing other files, then update those folders instead.
     - The Random Patches config files, the Server Property files, and the Issue Template files come from templates.
 Do not edit them.
-Read [6.
-Template Information].
+Read [5.
+Template Information](#section-5-template-information) for details, and how to edit them.
     - Check if your config change needs to be copied over to one, or both, of the same file, in `config-overrides`.

-## Sec
+## Section 4: Translation Contributing

-### Translations:
+### 4.1: Introduction
-You can either make a resource pack, with a lang file located in `/questbook/lang`, or you can PR a lang file, placed in `/overrides/resources/questbook/lang`.
+Translations are an important part of Nomi-CEu.
+They allow us to reach to people and places that it would otherwise not.
+This is an especially important contribution, as we cannot do this ourselves.

+We encourage you to add new translations, or improve existing ones.
+Simply make a PR!

+As usual, read through the steps in [1.2: Setting It Up](#12-setting-it-up), and the guidelines in [1.3: Guidelines](#13-guidelines).

+A way to update language files, and inform translators what parts of which ones are out of date, is planned.
+When that is implemented, this file will be updated with the details.

+### 4.2: Content Tweaker Translations
+- These are in `/resources/contenttweaker/lang`, and are for our custom items and blocks.

+### 4.3: Quest Book Translations
-- Note that both Normal and Expert QB translations are located there.
+- Both Normal and Expert QB translations are located in one lang file: `/resources/questbook/lang`.
 - Each localization entry for each line or quest has a comment above, saying the quest/line id, and the mode it is related to.
 - The localization entries for normal and expert are seperated by a comment.
 - `line` notes above localization keys are for chapters.
 - `db` notes above localization keys are for quests.

-## Info for Maintainers:
-Here are some basic notes.
-I hope that you were explained the basic gist of this project, but here are some finer details:
-- If you want the QB Transform Workflow to run on your branch, that isn't `main`, prefix the branch with `test_buildscript`
-- If you want the QB Transform Workflow to run on your fork, remove or comment out `if: "${{ github.repository_owner == 'Nomi-CEu' }}"` in `/.github/workflows/updateqb.yml` (in your fork)
+### 4.4: Misc Translations
+All mods that Nomi-CEu uses can have language files changed or added.
+Usually, their lang paths are in `/resources/<modid>/lang`.
+It is recommended to ask a maintainer, on Discord or GitHub, for information on how to do this, as this can be quite difficult.

+## Section 5: Template Information
+The Random Patches config files, the Server Property files, and the Issue Template files come from templates.
+Therefore, these should not be edited, as they will be replaced by the template in the next update.

+Instead, change the relevant file in `/tools/templates/`.
+- `{{ version }}` will be replaced by the new version.
+- `{{ mode }}` will be replaced by the mode that file is being made for.
+- `{{ versions }}` will be replaced by the version list.
+These are the versions that the user can pick from in the issue form.

+## Section 6: Maintainer Information